Medical conditions that may complicate having your tooth pulled.

 19) Diseases of the skeletal system.

-Patients who suffer from these conditions are at greater risk for jaw fracture during extraction procedures, possibly excessive hemorrhage, and possibly delayed surgical site healing due to postoperative infection.
-Some conditions may have associated heart disease considerations.
+When one of these conditions is involved, the patient may be at greater risk for jaw fracture during the extraction process, excessive hemorrhage (bleeding), and delayed surgical site healing due to postoperative infection.
+Some conditions also have associated heart disease considerations.

-Precautions a dentist will take when performing extractions for patients suffering from skeletal system diseases are the use of minimal extraction force, the use of additional agents to aid in the control of bleeding, and when indicated, the use of antibiotics to minimize the risk of postoperative infection.
+When performing a patient’s extraction, the dentist will need to use the least amount of extraction force possible, possibly use additional agents to control bleeding, and when indicated, implement the use of antibiotics to minimize the risk of postoperative infection.

 ▲ Section references – Fragiskos